isthatpratham/pahadi-radio/README.md

 ## Inspiration

 Pahadi Radio is inspired by the recent wave of experimental, nostalgic, single-purpose websites shared through Instagram Reels and social media.
-[Desi Saloon](https://www.saloon.wtf) is one example of how a website can be an experience in itself rather than a collection of features.
+[Deluxe Saloon](https://www.deluxesaloon.space/) is one example of how a website can be an experience in itself rather than a collection of features.

 Pahadi Radio is an independent project—not affiliated with or a clone of Desi Saloon—and takes that spirit somewhere else: a small radio station in the mountains.